surendra-dire/motivator-backend/README.md

 ## Steps to add quotes from the MongoDB database manually

-1. **Access the MongoDB shell**: To interact with MongoDB, enter the MongoDB shell by running the following command: :** docker exec -it mongo-db mongosh -u admin -p admin --authenticationDatabase admin **
+1. **Access the MongoDB shell**: To interact with MongoDB, enter the MongoDB shell by running the following command: : **docker exec -it mongo-db mongosh -u admin -p admin --authenticationDatabase admin**

-2. Verify that motivatorDB is added and contains a single quote:
+2. Verify that motivatorDB database is added and it contains a single quote:

     1. **show dbs**
     2. **db.motivations.find().pretty()**